-The age of these vineyards varies from about 10 to 35 years.
-The vines are grown as bush vines as well as trellised vineyards, and grow in soils that vary from the sandy, gravelly soils of Firgrove, the red-to-yellow Hutton and Clovelly soils of the Helderberg, to the deep, high potential yellow-brown Tukulu and red/yellow-brown Oakleaf soils of Sunset Vineyard.
+The ages of the vineyards we utilise vary from about 12 to 25 years.
+The vines are grown as bush vines as well as trellised vineyards and grow in soils that vary from the sandy, gravely soils of Firgrove, to the Hutton and Clovelly soils of the Helderberg, to the deep, high potential Tukulu and Oakleaf soils of Sunset Vineyard.

 The climate in the “coastal region” of Stellenbosch is similar to the Mediterranean climate of some of the great vineyards of Europe as well as certain parts of California, Chile and Australia.
 Within the region of Stellenbosch, one also finds varying microclimates, specific to each vineyard.
 These microclimates are influenced by the proximity to the ocean, as well as the altitudes and aspects of the individual sites.